jeremychone/rust-devai/README.md

         - `inputs` the list of inputs from Stage 1 or command line
         - `outputs` the list of outputs from Stage 4 or null for each input
         - Note: the `inputs` and `outputs` arrays are kept in sync, and `null` will be in the output if not found.
-    - Can return some data, which will be labeled `after_all` for the caller of this function. e.g. `devai::run(agent, items)`
+    - Can return some data, which will be labeled `after_all` for the caller of this function. e.g. `devai::run(agent, inputs)`